farout101/Motion_Tracker/README.md

-# Hand Tracking using OpenCV and MediaPipe
+# Motion Tracking using OpenCV and MediaPipe

 Make sure you have Python installed.
 Then, install the required libraries using pip:
 ```bash